Beyond Sunk Costs: Boosting LLM Pre-training Efficiency via Orthogonal Growth of Mixture-of-Experts: Detailed Training Settings

 \subsection{Training Hyperparameters}

 Both for 3B model and 17B model, all learnable parameters are randomly initialized with a standard deviation of 0.02.
-We employ the AdamW optimizer \citep{loshchilov2017adamw} with hyper-parameters set to $\beta_1=0.9, \beta_2=0.95$, and weight-decay = 0.1.
+We employ the AdamW optimizer \citep{loshchilov2017adamw} with hyperparameters set to $\beta_1=0.9, \beta_2=0.95$, and weight-decay = 0.1.
 Max learning rate is $3\times10^{-4}$ for 3B model and $2.6\times10^{-4}$ for 17B model.
 As for the learning rate scheduling, we first linearly increase it from 0 to max learning rate during the first 3K steps.
 Then, we keep a constant learning rate.
-For 3B model, we decay it into the minimum leaning rate, which is 1/10 of max learning rate during the annealing process.
-We donot do annealing for 17B model yet.
+For 3B model, we decay it into the minimum learning rate, which is 1/10 of max learning rate during the annealing process.
+We do not do annealing for 17B model yet.
+Learning rate is maintained constant at $2.6\times10^{-4}$ after warm-up phase.